kkyznechikk/rsschool-cv/cv.md

 ***
 *A2*

-I improve my English every day on my own and with a teacher.
+I improve my English every day on my own and with a teacher)